seailz/blog/posts/Dawnstone.md

 and I'm proud to have been a part of it!

 If you'd like to contact me about this project or any other work, feel free to reach out to me on [my contact page](https://slz.lol/contact).

+If you're interested in the technical details of the project, I've written a blog post about the complex technologies used to implement it [here](https://slz.lol/blog/candorstudios-dawnstone-tech).

 ![Candor Hub](https://raw.githubusercontent.com/seailz/blog/refs/heads/main/images/dawnstone/welcome.png)